blockchaintp/sextant/docs/index.md

 ## Key Concepts

-Once you have logged into Sextant you can use the dropdown menu to either logout or select one of four options:
+Once you have logged into Sextant you can use the dropdown menu to select one of four options:

 ![Sextant Navigation Dropdown Options](./images/sextant-navigation-dropdown-options.png)